nudge-now/sdk-android/README.md

 #### Actual Item Tracking

 The purchase of 'Actual Items’ is made with the store's billing library such as Google Play Billing.
 When your user purchased the item successfully, simply create AFPurchase object and use logPurchase() method.
-Also, call cancelPromotionPurchase() method when a user cancelled or failed to purchase.
+Also, call CancelPromotionPurchase() method when a user cancelled or failed to purchase.

 Example: Google Play Billing
 ```java